 Resverasyn® | The Key Ingredient

-A growing body of research is paving the way for a new therapy to promote horse health and performance.
-Research published in multiple research journals demonstrates Thrive Animal Health's proprietary resveratrol ingredient, Resverasyn, supports soundness, metabolic health and a healthy inflammatory response in horses.
-Resverasyn is an ultra high-purity resveratrol product that has been microencapsulated to promote bioavailability and maximize therapeutic effects in horses and canines.
+Research published in multiple medical journals demonstrates Thrive Animal Health's proprietary resveratrol ingredient, Resverasyn®, supports soundness, metabolic health, and a healthy inflammatory response in horses.
+Resverasyn is an ultra high purity resveratrol product that has been microencapsulated for enhanced bioavailability and stability.

 What is resveratrol?